Wilenty/Simple-InnoSetup-script-to-close-all-running-programs-from-installed-location/README.md

 Or, just simple copy the content of my script and paste it in your script.<br>
 <br>
 Note for all InnoSetup installers creators.<br>
-Please close all running program instances and it's subprocesses at the uninstallation, and don't leave them opened, because uninstallation may fail and the files may stay in the user storeage.
+Please close all running program instances and it's subprocesses at the uninstallation, and don't leave them opened, because uninstallation may fail and the files may stay in the user storage.